liam2/liam2/doc/usersguide/source/environment.rst

     directly from within the editor by simply pressing F5 or F6 respectively.
     See below for more information.

-- The documentation in html and pdf formats.
+- The documentation in HTML Help format (.chm).
+You can find .pdf and .html versions on our website.

 - A demonstration model with a synthetic data set of 20,200 persons grouped in 14,700 households.